 The only surviving active church in the parish is St Andrew’s Church in Ogbourne St Andrew.
 The church nave dates from 1140 AD and the church chancel dates from the early 13th century.
 The church tower was added in about 1440.
 Significant alteration and restoration to the interior was carried out in the middle of the 19th century.
-For a detailed history of the church visit: http://www.osahg.org.uk/detailed-church-history.html
+For information on the history and architecture of the church please click on the following link Church Flier.

 A small, but lively(!), congregation joins in church services on a regular basis.
 Once a month we have a “café church” service which is a good way to meet the regulars and dip your toe in the water (metaphorically speaking).
 The service is informal, often with a wide-ranging discussion amongst the congregation on a topical issue.
 The service is rounded off with coffee and cakes and a chance to catch up on local gossip.